 - Short breaks.
 Give your body time to warm up in warm, dry shelters periodically.

 - Rest well.
-Rest allows the body to avoid exhaustion that can lead to lack of energy needed to keep muscles warm.
+Rest allows the body to avoid exhaustion, leading to a lack of energy to keep muscles warm.

 - Drink often.
 Avoid caffeine and alcohol and focus on warm, sweet beverages that provide quick energy.

 - Eat heartily.
-Finally, a great excuse for consuming high calorie foods without guilt!
+Finally, an excellent excuse for consuming high-calorie foods without guilt!
 Foods like pasta help stock the energy reserves needed for working and playing in cold environments.

-Being prepared for staying safe in cold environments also includes knowing what to do if an emergency situation arises.
-The most common emergencies in cold environments include cold water immersion, trench foot, hypothermia and frost bite.
+Preparing for staying safe in cold environments also includes knowing what to do in an emergency.
+The most common emergencies in cold environments include cold water immersion, trench foot, hypothermia, and frostbite.

-The following tips can help minimize damage and even same limbs or life in emergency situations involve exposure to cold environments.
+The following tips can help minimize damage and even save limbs or life in emergencies involving exposure to cold environments.

 - Call for help.
 Have access to emergency help when spending time in cold environments.